DanErben/PortolioProjects/README.md

 # PortolioProjects

 --------COVID-19 DATA EXPLORATION
 This project uses SQL queries to find useful information within a large data set.
-A selection of these queries were exported to CSV and later used to create a visualization in Tableau.
+A selection of these queries are exported to CSV and used to create a visualization in Tableau.